LorenGr/Notifier/README.md

 ### DEMO : https://notifierapp.herokuapp.com/admin

+_Note : The Demo starts with an empty list of games.
+You can broadcast new games from the administrator._

 ## Server API
 This is responsible for creating webSocket connections and keeping track of all active users at a given time.